sathayen/qiskit-tutorial/README.md

   * [Compiling and running a quantum program](appendix/advanced_qiskit/compiling_and_running.ipynb) - how to rewrite circuits to different backends.
   * [Composer examples](appendix/advanced_qiskit/beginners_guide_composer_examples.ipynb) -  showing the different composer examples from [the Beginners Guide](https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=beginners-guide&page=introduction).
+  * [Generate and plot coupling maps](appendix/advanced_qiskit/generate_and_plot_coupling_maps.ipynb) - showing the limitation of qubit connectivity in approximate quantum computers.

 #### 3.2  [More on quantum information science](appendix/more_qis)<a id='appendix_qis'></a>